SAP/luigi/docs/luigi-client-api.md

 #### addNodeParams

-Set node parameters to Luigi Core.
-The search parameters will be added to the URL.
+Sets node parameters in Luigi Core.
+The parameters will be added to the URL.

 ##### Parameters